Hard-Coat Anodizing Coating Services

 Conventional Anodizing increases strength, wear and corrosion resistance, while adding a beautiful finishes to aluminum’s comparative low cost, lightweight and malleability.

 Regular Anodizing has outstanding abrasion and corrosion resistance.
 It lends its self readily to clear and the colors of red, blue, green, gold, OD-green and black.
 The colors will be light to dark depending on required thickness.
-Deeco's Regular Anodize process conforms to ASTM, Military and Automotive Standards, as well as Customer Specifications and may be applied to a multitude of products.
+Deeco's Regular Anodize process conforms to ASTM standards, as well as Customer Specifications and may be applied to a multitude of products.
 Regular anodizing provides an excellent base for primers, bonding agents and organic coatings.
 At Deeco, customer requirements for close tolerances are met, just as process variables are maintained.
 Given that anodized parts are electrically nonconductive, masking is offered using stop-off lacquers, plus assorted tapes and plugs for areas designated as "anodize-free" or "conductive" by the customer.

 Rilsan® nylon powder, by Arkema